githubcatw/ADBSharp/README.md

 It's easy to use!

-For scripting references, tutorials and other info, visit the [https://github.com/githubcatw/ADBSharp/wiki](wiki).
+For scripting references, tutorials and other info, visit the [wiki](https://github.com/githubcatw/ADBSharp/wiki).

-If you have a problem, write an [https://github.com/githubcatw/ADBSharp/issues](issue).
+If you have a problem, submit an [issue](https://github.com/githubcatw/ADBSharp/issues).